txthinking/brook/docs/brook-wssserver.md

 -   password: `hello`

 > Connect with CLI: `brook wssclient --wssserver wss://domain.com:443 --password hello --socks5 127.0.0.1:1080`.
 More parameters: `brook wssclient -h`<br/>
-> Connect with GUI: add as above
+> Connect with GUI: add info as above

 **if your certificate is issued by a trusted authority, get brook link**